Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

 \subsection{Results and Analysis}

-\paragraph{Downstream usage of MPC latent codes} As described before, we examined the utility of the distributed representations acquired by our MPC models in the context of downstream classification and decoding/reconstruction.
+\paragraph{Downstream usage of MPC latent codes.} As described before, we examined the utility of the distributed representations acquired by our MPC models in the context of downstream classification and decoding/reconstruction.
 The empirical results gathered from these experiments are summarized in Table \ref{table:benchmarks}.
-Specifically, we report the mean and standard deviation (over $10$ uniquely-seeded experimental trials) of the test-set accuracy (ACC; higher is better) for the downstream classification probe and the test-set mean squared error (Dec-MSE; lower is better) for the downstream decoder/reconstruction probe for all models on both MNIST and K-MNIST.
-Observe
+Specifically, we report the mean and standard deviation (over $10$ uniquely-seeded experimental trials) of the test-set accuracy (ACC; higher is better) for the downstream classification probe and the structural similarity index measure (SSIM; higher is better) for the downstream decoder/reconstruction probe for all models on both MNIST and K-MNIST.
+Observe that, although all of the self-supervised models (generative and encoder-centric) do not exceed the performance of the best purely discriminative, fully-supervised reference model (BP-CNN), our proposed encoder-only MPC scheme gets quite close, with the MPC models offer competitive performance, outperforming the fully-supervised MLP (BC-FNN).
+MPC, notably, outperforms I-JEPA and the GPC models in terms of KNN discriminative performance.
+In terms of reconstruction, we observe that our MPC schemes facilitate the effective learning of a separate decoder, yielding SSIM scores that are better than the whole-image GPC models (although I-JEPA offers the best downstream SSIM, with GCP-\emph{fov} offering comparative decoding ability as it is trained directly to reconstruct input pixels).
+Notably, for NORB, we compare several qualitative decoder samples to the original data patterns in Table \ref{tab:downstream_reconstructions}; we observe MPC provides more coherent, sharper/clearer reconstructions (from frozen latent codes) as compared to GPC and even I-JEPA.
+Given the reported measurements of Table \ref{table:benchmarks}, we observe that, overall, MPC circuits produce representations that facilitate both high downstream classifier and decoder performance is promising.